-A100 Five year MBChB course
+A100 Five-year MBChB course

-For 2024 entry the number of places on our A100 MBChB course is 290: 272 places are for Home students (up to 35 of these be made up of those progressing from our A199 course), with 18 places available for International applicants.
+For 2026 entry, the number of places on our A100 MBChB course is 293: 275 places are for Home students (to include up to 38 places for students progressing from our A199 course), with 18 places available for International applicants.
 EU candidates are considered as international students unless they have settled or pre-settled status in the UK.